Foundation / Corporation

 05/19/22 11:59 PM ET

 Grants to Connecticut, Massachusetts, New Hampshire, New York, and Vermont nonprofit organizations, agencies, Tribal entities, and educational institutions to restore and preserve natural resources in eligible areas.
-Project types include habitat restoration and resilience; water quality, education, and fish passage; and nitrogen prevention or reduction planning/design and implementation.
+Project categories include education and public participation, implementation, design and planning, and community science and water quality monitoring.
 All proposed projects must be within the Long Island Sound watershed boundary.